 These things may seem really hard to clean because they are covered with the gravel (your substrate), but you don’t actually have to remove the gravel to clean them.
 They don’t involve as much work as other filters, in terms of cleaning the filter itself at least.
 Since under gravel filters do a lot of the work by sucking the debris into and through the gravel, cleaning the gravel is the hardest part.

 Simply use a syphon and gravel vacuum in order to suck the debris out from the gravel.
 After you have done that, you can actually reverse the flow on the filter to push any gunk, debris, and clogs back through the filter and up through the gravel, all of which can then be sucked up with the vacuum.
 Other than that, just wash out the tubes and pumps just like you would with any other filter.

-The bottom line is that undergravel filters make for some really great filtration units.
+The bottom line is that undergravel filters make for some really great filtration units (we have done a detailed comparison here vs power filters).
 They are quite powerful, they are easy to use and set up, and they work pretty darn well too.
 Remember, no matter what filter you get, your fish will appreciate a good undergravel filter without a doubt.